sstaub/gma3/README.md

 ```

 ## Page Number
-You can change the Page number now global or laocal.
+You can change the Page number now global or local.

 ### Global Page Number
 For changing the global page number use